 A statement of account is available through SONIS.
-It is the student's responsibility to monitor your account activities.
-Students are responsible for communicating with the Finance Office (finance@ccnm.edu) regarding any questions or concerns.
+It is the student's responsibility to monitor their account activities.
+Students are responsible for communicating with the Finance Office (finance@ccnm.edu) regarding any questions or concerns related to the financial transactions.